MyProblemSolver/My-Problem-Solver---01-Computer-Programming-Language/README.md

-# My-Problem-Solver-01 Introduction_To_Programming_Language
+# My-Problem-Solver-01 Computer Programming Language
-My Problem Solver - 01 Introduction To Programming Language Explanation Hi guys, I am Maks.
-In this repository you will going to know a little explanation about programming langauge in computer world.
+My Problem Solver - 01 Computer Programming Language Explanation Hi guys, I am Maks.
+In this repository you will going to know a little explanation about Computer Programming Language.

 How to get the explanation
 1. Click On the github repository link.